artefactual/archivematica-docs/admin-manual/installation/installation.rst

 require more significant deviation from these instructions.

 Archivematica is unlikely to ever run directly in a Windows environment.
-Consider the use of a virtualization platform to run linux vm's.
+Consider the use of a virtualization platform to run linux VMs.

 **Hardware**